 The adult education program in California focuses on the mission of serving the least educated and most in need.
-In 2007-08:
+In 2008-09:

-276 adult schools in California enrolled 1,239,449 adult learners supported through state apportionment funds.
-Enrollment in California adult schools increased by 33 percent compared to 2000-01.

-- 466,235 learners enrolled in ESL. •

-- 223,521 learners enrolled in ASE/GED.

-- 177,636 learners enrolled in CTE.

-- 81,976 learners enrolled in ABE programs.

-- Of the learners enrolled who reported labor force status, 288,427 were unemployed.

-- More than 50 percent of the learners enrolled in adult education programs indicated improving English skills and basic skills as their primary goal.
+- 258 adult schools in California enrolled 1,212,068 adult learners supported through state apportionment funds. - 444,892 learners enrolled in ESL. - 226,053 learners enrolled in ASE/GED. - 180,494 learners enrolled in CTE. - 76,516 learners enrolled in ABE programs. . - Of the learners enrolled who reported labor force status, 323,636 (26.7 percent) were unemployed. - More than 50 percent of the learners enrolled in adult education programs indicated improving English skills and basic skills as their primary goal.

-- More than 40 percent of all adult school learners neither possessed a high school diploma nor a GED certificate at the time they entered their programs. - More than 100,000 learners had a primary goal to earn a high school diploma or GED certificate. - More than 75,000 K-12 learners were concurrently enrolled in adult education programs to complete requirements for a high school diploma.
+- More than 40 percent of all adult school learners neither possessed a H.S.
+Diploma nor a GED certificate at the time they entered their programs. - More than 100,000 learners had a primary goal to earn a H.S.
+Diploma or GED certificate. - Nearly 75,000 K-12 learners were concurrently enrolled in adult education programs to complete requirements for a H.S.
+Diploma.